A WordPress change loop that keeps your live theme safe.

 Start from the theme

-Templates, blocks, pages, assets, schemas, and styles stay in a normal WordPress theme.
+Templates, blocks, pages, assets, and styles stay in a normal WordPress theme.

 Create the worktree

-Divine creates a git-backed theme workspace for the task, with its own preview state.
+Divine branches a full git-backed copy of the theme for the task, with its own preview state.

 Validate the worktree

-Check fires in pure PHP on every write.
+Check parses every write in pure PHP.
 Broken theme structure flags before it reaches review.

 Iterate safely